-13. Teacher/Student will read out the following excerpt from the diary of a 13 year old girl Zlata Fillipovic who writes about the horrors of war in Sarajevo in her book 'Zlata's Diary'.
+13. Listen to the following excerpt from the diary of a 13 year old girl Zlata Fillipovic who writes about the horrors of war in Sarajevo in her book 'Zlata's Diary'.

 14 April.
 People are leaving Sarajevo.
 They're crowding the airport, train and bus stations.
 Families and friends are separating.
 It's so sad.
 These people and children aren't guilty of anything.
 I don't think Mummy and Daddy know whether to stay or go.
 Neither way is good.